higorfct/Projeto-16--Avaliando-Pol-tica-de-Combate---Inadimpl-ncia/README.md

-# Project 16: Evaluating a Policy to Combat Loan Default
+# Project 16: Evaluating a Policy to Combat Loan Delinquency

 ## Context
-A bank implemented a policy focused on reducing default through three main mechanisms:
+A bank implemented a policy focused on reducing delinquency through three main mechanisms:
 - **Renegotiation and restructuring of existing debts**: offering longer terms, partial debt forgiveness, and reduced interest rates to delinquent clients;
 - **Conditional credit offers to clients with regular status**;
-- **Active monitoring and support** for clients at risk of default.
+- **Active monitoring and support** for clients at risk of delinquency.

 **Side effect:** such policies may lead to excessive relaxation of credit criteria, granting credit to riskier clients and creating the opposite effect of what was intended.

 ---

 ## Business Problem
-The central question is: **was the policy effective in reducing loan default?**
+The central question is: **was the policy effective in reducing loan delinquency?**

 ---